 Mr. Palframan is Chairman of the Audit Committee and a Chartered Professional Accountant.
 He retired in 2008 as Senior Vice President of Operations at CHUM Television in Toronto.
 He was previously Vice President, Finance & Administration, CHUM Television and Vice President, Finance and Operations of Learning and Skills Television of Alberta.
 He is currently a Director and Chair of the Audit Committee of Zoomer Media Limited.
 Mr. Palframan was an Accountant and Audit Supervisor at a predecessor of Deloitte & Touche where he provided audit and consulting services to clients in Africa, UK, Europe and Canada.
-He has also operated a consulting practice providing finance, accounting and business services practice providing financial consulting and accounting services to primarily start-up or owner managed businesses.

 He has served as an officer of public companies for a period in excess of twenty-seven years.
-He has an in depth understanding of the accounting principles used by the Corporation to prepare its financial statements and has the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves.
-He has in depth experience preparing, auditing, analyzing and evaluating financial statements with accounting issues at least comparable to the financial statements and the issues that can be reasonably be expected to be raised by the Corporation's financial statements.
+He has an in depth understanding of the accounting principles used by the Company to prepare its financial statements and has the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves.
+He has in depth experience preparing, auditing, analyzing and evaluating financial statements with accounting issues at least comparable to the financial statements and the issues that can be reasonably be expected to be raised by the Company's financial statements.
 He has an in depth understanding of internal controls and procedures for financial reporting.

-Mr. McKillen is a professional geologist with almost 50 years of experience in the mining and mineral exploration industry.
-He was Chief Executive of Xtierra Inc. and Minco plc. from 2007 until April 2013.
+Mr. McKillen is a professional geologist with more than 50 years of experience in the mining and mineral exploration industry.
+He was Chief Executive of the Company from 2000 to September.
 Mr. McKillen has worked on exploration and development projects in Ireland, Europe, Africa, Southeast Asia, as well as North, Central and South America.

-He has an understanding of the accounting principles used by the Corporation to prepare its financial statements and has the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves.
-He has experience evaluating financial statements with accounting issues at least comparable to the financial statements and the issues that can be reasonably be expected to be raised by the Corporation's financial statements.
+He has an understanding of the accounting principles used by the Company to prepare its financial statements and has the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and reserves.
+He has experience evaluating financial statements with accounting issues at least comparable to the financial statements and the issues that can be reasonably be expected to be raised by the Company's financial statements.
 He understands internal controls and procedures for financial reporting.